 - a.
 Health data.

 - b.
 Social work data.

 - c.
-Education data, examination scripts and marks.
+Education data..

 - d.
 Child abuse data.

 Candidates are expected to have an awareness of the existence of the exemptions, but they will not be expected to detail the individual exemptions.

 12. PRIVACY AND ELECTRONIC COMMUNICATIONS (EC DIRECTIVE) REGULATIONS (PECR) 2003 AND SUBSEQUENT AMENDMENTS TO 2021.
 (5%)